unbekanntes-pferd/dccmd-rs/README.md

 dccmd-rs users ls your.dracoon.domain/ --search foo
 ```

-To create users, you can use the `users some.dracoon.domain.com create` command:
+To create users, you can use the `users create some.dracoon.domain.com` command:

 ```bash
 # params: --first-name, --last-name, --email, --login, --oidc-id